How to Improve Weak Eyesight in Children?

 1. Green Leafy Vegetables

 The anti-oxidative properties of carotenoids can keep free radicals away from the eyes.
 These carotenoids are found in abundance in green leafy vegetables that are rich in Vitamin A. They also contain other vitamins and minerals like calcium, Vitamin C, and Vitamin B12.
 So, start giving generous helpings of broccoli, kale, and collard greens to your child.
-Spinach is also beneficial for good eyesight as it is high on antioxidants like lutein and zeaxanthin.
-However, these leafy vegetables must not be over-cooked.
+Spinach is also beneficial for good eyesight as it is high in antioxidants like lutein and zeaxanthin (5).
+However, these leafy vegetables must not be overcooked.
 It works best when consumed raw.

 2. Other Colourful Vegetables

-Vegetables like tomatoes and radish prevent macular degeneration (which is the main cause of loss of vision) and cataract.
-Other colourful vegetables like carrots and sweet potatoes are loaded with beta-carotenes that provide protection from the sun and keep the retina healthy.
-Capsicum is also good to improve your child’s eyesight.
+Vegetables like tomatoes and radishes prevent macular degeneration (which is the main cause of loss of vision) and cataracts.
+Other colourful vegetables like carrots and sweet potatoes are loaded with beta-carotene that protects the retina from the sun and keeps it healthy.
+Capsicum is also good for improving your child’s eyesight.
 Zucchini is rich in antioxidants like zeaxanthin and lutein and protects the eyes.

 3. Nuts and Seeds

 Pistachios, cashews, almonds, walnuts and peanuts are rich in Vitamin E and can naturally reduce the chances of myopia in children.
-These nuts also have some amount of omega-3 fatty acids.
+These nuts also contain omega-3 fatty acids.
 Together, these fatty acids and Vitamin E prevent dry eyes.
-Consumption of flax seeds and chia seeds can also knock out eye-related problems.
+Consumption of flax seeds and chia seeds can also knock out eye-related problems (6).

 Fish oil can be obtained from varieties of fish like salmon, mackerel, and tuna.
-Our retina consists of DHA which is a fatty acid that is present in fish oil.
+Our retina consists of DHA, which is a fatty acid present in fish oil.
 Lack of DHA in the retina can cause dryness and can lead to eye problems.
 Giving fish oil to your child can prevent dryness and curb the chances of eye problems.
+In fact, children can also consume fish and derive the benefits of fish directly from it.
+Johns Hopkins Medicine advises that omega-3 fatty acids found in fish help prevent poor vision, cases of dry eye and future risk of cataracts and other eye diseases (7).

 5. Legumes

-Bioflavonoids and zinc, which are found abundantly in legumes, can prevent the retina from damaging.
-Children must eat legumes like black-eyed peas, lentils and kidney beans for healthy eyesight.
-We know that kids don’t like eating legumes, but don’t listen to your child’s complaints.
-Legumes are good for eye health and you must make sure your child eats them.
+Bioflavonoids and zinc, found abundantly in legumes, can prevent the retina from damaging.
+For healthy eyesight, children must eat legumes like black-eyed peas, lentils and kidney beans.
+We know kids don’t like eating legumes, but don’t listen to your child’s complaints.
+Legumes are good for eye health, and you must make sure your child eats them.

 6. Whole Grains

-Zinc is essential for the eyes and is found in whole grains like whole wheat and brown rice.
-Whole grains are also packed with other eyesight-friendly nutrients like Niacin and Vitamin E. So, avoid giving white carbohydrates like white bread, pasta, and plain rice to your child and opt for whole grains.
+Zinc is essential for the eyes and in whole grains like whole wheat and brown rice.
+Whole grains are also packed with other eyesight-friendly nutrients like Niacin and Vitamin E. So, avoid giving your child white carbohydrates like white bread, pasta, and plain rice and opt for whole grains.

 7. Eggs

 Eggs are rich in Vitamin A and proteins.
-They are also loaded with lutein, an antioxidant that prevents blindness and fights macular degeneration.
+They are also loaded with lutein, an antioxidant that prevents blindness and fights macular degeneration; a 2020 study and the Fred Hollows Foundation confirmed the same (8) (9).
 Eggs also maintain the ocular structural integrity and ensure the proper functioning of the eyes.
 So, let your child eat eggs and keep eye problems at bay.

 8. Fruits

-Vitamin C is essential for healthy eyes and can be obtained from citrus fruits like oranges, guava, lemons, tomatoes, etc. Protect your child from eye infections and diseases by giving them strawberries.
+As per the American Academy of Ophthalmology, vitamin C is essential for healthy eyes and can be obtained from citrus fruits like oranges, guava, lemons, tomatoes, and more (1).
+Protect your child from eye infections and diseases by giving them strawberries.
 Orange or yellow fruits like mangoes, papaya and apricots are rich in Vitamin A, which is vital for preventing night blindness.
 Apricot is a super-fruit packed with carotenoids, beta-carotene, and lycopene and must be given to kids regularly.
-Blueberries and grapes are filled with anthocyanins which improve night vision, and thereby, help the eyes to easily adapt to the dark.
+Blueberries and grapes are filled with anthocyanins, which improve night vision and, thereby, help the eyes to adapt to the dark easily.
 Blueberries also have vision-enhancing flavonoids like resveratrol, quercetin and rutin.
 So, give fruit daily to your child.

 9. Beef